 Breast reduction surgery reduces the size of a woman’s breasts so that they are more manageable and more proportional to her body.
 It is quite common to have a breast augmentation, but when a woman decides to have a breast reduction, there’s always someone saying: “Well, I wish I had larger breasts!”

-Patients who decide to have breast reduction often do not do it for cosmetic purposes.
+Patients who decide to have a breast reduction often do not do it for cosmetic purposes.
 It may be associated with either self-esteem or pain.
-A lot of women who get breast reduction are suffering from neck pain, tension headaches, and/or back pain.
-Their muscles are strained to carry the weight of the disproportionately large breasts.
+A lot of women who get a breast reduction are suffering from neck pain, tension headaches, and/or back pain.
+Their muscles are strained carrying the weight of the disproportionately large breasts.

 Q: What Are the Benefits of the Breast Reduction Procedure?

-Having the breast reduction surgery addresses neck pain, back pain, shoulder pain, and sleep because when you lay down while the breasts are falling on your face, it’s hard to sleep.
+Having breast reduction surgery addresses neck pain, back pain, shoulder pain, and your quality of sleep.
+Laying down with large breasts often causes discomfort because they can “smother” your face, making it hard to sleep.
 When excessively large breasts are reduced, it takes away the pain, you look better, you feel better, and it’s easier to exercise and stay fit.

 Q: Is There Any Age Limit for Breast Reduction?

-A: A lot of women wait until later in life to have the surgery but Dr. Angelina Postoev has done the surgery on younger girls, as young as 17 and 18 years old.
-Especially as a teenager, excessively large breasts can become an issue for self-esteem because a lot of girls don’t want that kind of attention.
+A: There are not really any breast reduction surgery age requirements and many women wait until later in life to have the surgery.
+Dr. Angelina Postoev has done the surgery on girls as young as 17 and 18 years old.
+As a teenager, excessively large breasts can become an issue for self-esteem because a lot of girls don’t want that kind of attention.
 They want to be able to play sports, they want to run and be active, and it is not possible with disproportionately large breasts.
-They wear several sports bras at a time trying to squish and maintain the breasts.
-They sleep in sports bras all the time.
+They wear several sports bras at a time trying to squish and maintain their breasts.
+They may even have to sleep in sports bras all the time.

-There is no reason to wait to get the breast reduction surgery done.
-A huge variety of potential issues that comes from having large breasts can dramatically affect young lives overtime.
+There is no reason to wait to get breast reduction surgery.
+The huge variety of potential issues that come with having large breasts can dramatically affect young lives..
 The surgery is safe and the recovery is relatively easy.
-We’ve covered many recovery and scarring questions after breast reduction in this post.

 Q: Are There Breast Reduction Weight Requirements?

-Q: How to Choose the Right Surgeon for the Breast Reduction Surgery?
+Q: How do I Choose the Right Surgeon for Breast Reduction Surgery?

-A: It’s not easy to find the right surgeon.
-You should look for a board certified surgeon with extensive experience in breast surgery.
-Make sure you review plenty of before and after pictures and speak to your surgeon about your desired result.
-After the surgery, your breasts should look good with or without a bra, and your nipples should not look up in the sky.
+A: Finding the right surgeon may be challenging but it is important.
+You should look for a board-certified surgeon with extensive experience in breast reduction surgery.
+Make sure you review plenty of before and after pictures and speak to the surgeon about your desired result.
+After the surgery, your breasts should look good with or without a bra, and your nipples should not point upward.
 The size change should be acceptable and proportional to your body and your liking.
-And of course, you surgeon should make you feel comfortable by hearing your needs and concerns (if any), and by answering any questions you might have before and after the surgery.
+And the right surgeon will make you feel comfortable by listening to your needs and concerns (if any), and by answering any questions you might have before and after the surgery.

-Q: What Kind of Anesthesia Is Used for the Breast Reduction Surgery?
+Q: What Kind of Anesthesia Is Used for Breast Reduction Surgery?

-A: Dr. Angelina Postoev has a lot of experience in the general surgery, trauma surgery, critical care surgery, and cosmetic surgery (she is a triple board-certified cosmetic surgeon).
+A: Dr. Angelina Postoev has a lot of experience in general surgery, trauma surgery, critical care surgery, and cosmetic surgery (she is a triple board certified cosmetic surgeon).
 She recommends having breast reduction surgery under general anesthesia.
 She explains the details in this video:

-Breast reduction surgery takes at least two and a half hours, sometimes three and a half hours depending on the size of the breasts, the surgeon’s technique, and the amount of assistance the surgeon receives from his/her team during the procedure .
-As a rule of thumb, anything longer than one and a half hours should be done under general anesthesia.
+Breast reduction surgery takes at least two and a half hours, sometimes three and a half hours depending on the size of the breasts, the surgeon’s technique, and the amount of assistance the surgeon receives from his/her team during the procedure.
+As a general rule, anything longer than one and a half hours should be done under general anesthesia.